 The perfect schnitzel

-When in Rüdesheim… assuming you’re not on a diet, start the day with a traditional Rüdesheimer coffee.
-This pretty wine-growing village in the Rhine gorge, which you’ll sail on Riviera Travel’s Rhine Cruise to Switzerland voyage, is the home of the Asbach brandy distillery – a clue to what’s in the coffee.
+When in Rüdesheim (assuming you’re not on a diet), start the day with a traditional Rüdesheimer coffee.
+This pretty wine-growing village in the Rhine Gorge, which you’ll sail on the Rhine Cruise to Switzerland voyage, is the home of the Asbach brandy distillery – a clue to what’s in the coffee.
 The brandy is warmed and then flambéed with sugar and topped with a generous pour of hot coffee.
 Lashings of whipped cream are spooned on top and chocolate grated over the whole ensemble – in other words, it’s a dessert in itself.

 Ways with blini